mhabib73/MOFLab.github.io/content/_index.md

       title: |

       text: |
         We investigate next-generation optical fiber technologies that redefine how light travels.
-Our work centers on innovative hollow-core fibers—engineered with microscopic air channels that let light propagate faster, over longer distances, and with exceptionally low loss.
+Our work centers on innovative hollow-core fibers: engineered with microscopic air channels that let light propagate faster, over longer distances, and with exceptionally low loss.
 Through advanced microstructured designs, we aim to achieve ultra-low transmission loss, minimal latency, and broad bandwidth, opening new possibilities for the future of high-speed communication, data networks, and beyond.
         <br><br>